Stock market today: Asian shares decline after report shows US manufacturing contracted in May

 GameStop soared 21% in a move reminiscent of its early 2021 rocket ride that shook Wall Street and brought the term “meme stock” into the parlance of our times.
 GameStop jumped after a Reddit account associated with a central character in the 2021 episode said it had built a stake of 5 million shares, along with options to buy more.
 The post from Sunday night said the position was worth $181.4 million.

-The post made tidal waves online because it came from the same Reddit account that showed similar screenshots of big GameStop holdings in 2021 that helped the struggling video-game retailer’s stock price rocket higher, way beyond what many critics on Wall Street called rational.

-“Meme stock” has become the way to describe companies whose prices move more on the enthusiasm of smaller investors than on any fundamental change in their business prospects.
-Other meme stocks also rose Monday, including an 11.1% climb for AMC Entertainment.

-In other dealings, U.S. benchmark crude oil lost 52 cents to $73.70 per barrel in electronic trading on the New York Mercantile Exchange.
+In other dealings early Tuesday, U.S. benchmark crude oil lost 85 cents to $73.37 per barrel in electronic trading on the New York Mercantile Exchange.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.